Intoxication - ethylene glycol

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.

-Diagnosis of ethylene glycol toxicity is usually made through a combination of blood, urine, and other tests such as:
+Diagnosis of ethylene glycol toxicity is usually made through a combination of blood, urine, and other tests.
+Tests you may receive at the hospital include:

 Tests will show increased levels of ethylene glycol, blood chemical disturbances, and possible signs of kidney failure and muscle or liver damage.

-Most people with ethylene glycol poisoning need to be admitted to a hospital's intensive care unit (ICU) for close monitoring.
+Most people with ethylene glycol poisoning need to be admitted to a hospital, often to the intensive care unit (ICU) for close monitoring.
 A breathing machine (respirator) may be needed.

 Those who recently (within 30 to 60 minutes of presentation to the emergency department) swallowed the ethylene glycol may have their stomach pumped (suctioned).
 This can help remove some of the poison.